beholder91/chart_classifier/README.md

 # Chart Classification Model

 This project implements a deep learning model to classify whether an image contains a chart or not.
+This can be useful for filtering out non-chart images from a large set of images, and focusing on the subtask of chart analysis, such as chart structure extraction, data extraction, etc.

 ## Project Structure